Two essential fatty acids and GLA

 |Fish oil (free fatty acids)||140 mg|

-1 capsule 2 times daily, unless otherwise advised.
-Swallow the capsules preferably during/after dinner with a glass of water.
+1 capsule 2 times daily, unless advised otherwise.
+Swallow the capsules whole, preferably during/after dinner with a glass of water.

 Do not exceed the recommended daily dosage.